Tokyo Disneyland

 Urayasu, Chiba, Japan

 Japan is a one-of-a-kind destination with stunning landscapes, beautiful shrines, bustling cities and extremely friendly locals.
 But if I’m being brutally honest, these aren’t my main reasons to hop on a Tokyo-bound flight.
 If I’m thinking of Japan, there’s a fair chance that I’m daydreaming about Tokyo Disney Resort.
-Located just a few mile east of Downtown Tokyo, the resort attracts approximately 30 million guests each year.
+Located just a few miles east of Downtown Tokyo, the resort attracted more than 22 million guests in 2022.
 This incredible number of visitors is neatly distributed between two parks: Tokyo Disneyland and Tokyo DisneySea.
 The latter is often considered as the world’s most beautiful theme park, but this doesn’t mean that Tokyo Disneyland isn’t worth a visit.
 In fact, both parks deliver world-class thrills and entertainment.
 Let’s have a look inside Tokyo Disneyland.

 ROLLER COASTERS